uikit/uikit-site/docs/pages/migration.md

 # Migration

-<p class="uk-text-lead">Migrate an existing UIkit 2 website to the new UIkit 3.</p>
+<p class="uk-text-lead">Migrate an existing UIkit website to the latest version.</p>

 ***

-## Migration from UIkit 3.0
+## Migration from UIkit 3.x

-UIkit 3.1 introduces a Less variable `@deprecated` to make the migration easier, when UIkit changes HTML class names with a new version.
-By default, it's set to `true`, which still compiles all deprecated classes into the CSS. his makes it possible to add new classes without removing the old ones right away.
-The CSS file size will slightly increase, but it will also guarantee that nothing breaks, and you can update the markup in your own pace.
+In UIkit 3.1 a Less variable `@deprecated` was added.
+By default, it is set to `true`.
+It compiles all deprecated classes into the CSS so they can be used along the new ones.

-Once you have updated your markup, just set the deprecated variable to `false` in your custom UIkit theme.
-The deprecated classes won't be compiled into the CSS.
+Once markup is updated, set the deprecated variable to `false` in your custom UIkit theme.

 ```
 @deprecated: false;